brianalwillis/threat-hunting-scenario-tor/scenario-creation.md

 ---

 ### Step 5: **Create a Suspicious File**
 Open Notepad and add a few fake, illicit items to simulate suspicious behavior.
-`tor-shopping-list.txt`
+Name the file `tor-shopping-list.txt` and save it to the desktop.

 ---